 Director, Folklore Program

 Having grown up in Idaho, I have always been fascinated with the peoples of the Western region, their many cultures and common history.
 Those interests led me to studies at Indiana University's Folklore Institute, and they have always guided my research and teaching.
-Currently, I am exploring the meaning and function of Scandinavian-American holidays for a book with the working title “Pole-raising and Flag-waving."
-That research project has taken me to archives throughout the Rocky Mountain states and to Sweden, where I served during 2011 as the Fulbright Distinguished Chair in American Studies at Uppsala University.
+Most recently, I have explored the meaning and function of Scandinavian-American holidays for a book forthcoming from Utah State University Press, “Pole-raising and Flag-waving."
+That research project took me to archives throughout the Rocky Mountain states and to Sweden, where I served during 2011 as the Fulbright Distinguished Chair in American Studies at Uppsala University.